The Best Cloud Email Services for Modern Teams (Updated for 2026)

 • Respond in Real Time: Automatically isolate threats before users engage.

-Defending against these risks requires cloud-native email security solutions that combine behavioral AI, automation, and continuous education.
-This includes understanding BEC to mitigate these complex threats.
+Defending against these risks requires cloud-native email security solutions that combine behavioral AI, automation, and continuous education, including a strong understanding of BEC to mitigate these complex threats.

 How Abnormal Enhances Cloud Email Security